sdv-dev/CTGAN/README.md

 <br/>
 <br/>

-The [DataCebo team](https://datacebo.com) is the proud developer of [The Synthetic Data Vault Project]( https://sdv.dev), the largest open source ecosystem for synthetic data generation & evaluation.
+[The Synthetic Data Vault Project](https://sdv.dev) was first created at MIT's [Data to AI Lab]( https://dai.lids.mit.edu/) in 2016.
+After 4 years of research and traction with enterprise, we created [DataCebo](https://datacebo.com) in 2020 with the goal of growing the project.
-The ecosystem is home to multiple libraries that support synthetic data, including:
+Today, DataCebo is the proud developer of SDV, the largest ecosystem for synthetic data generation & evaluation.
+It is home to multiple libraries that support synthetic data, including:

 * 🔄 Data discovery & transformation.
 Reverse the transforms to reproduce realistic data.
 * 🧠 Multiple machine learning models -- ranging from Copulas to Deep Learning -- to create tabular,